AI Overview Optimization: How to Get Pulled Into Google's AI Overviews

 Two things follow, and they drive the whole strategy:

 • Breadth of coverage wins, not just one keyword.
 Because the answer is assembled from many fan-out searches, a site that covers the whole topic well gets pulled in more often than a thin page chasing a single phrase.
-One 2026 analysis found pages ranking across those related fan-out searches were 161% more likely to be cited.
+Surfer SEO found pages ranking across those related fan-out searches were 161% more likely to be cited in AI Overviews.
 The candidate pool is also wider than the page-one results for your main keyword.

 • The answer is rewritten, not quoted.
 Google paraphrases, so the cleaner and more self-contained your facts, the more faithfully they survive the rewrite.